FO-Lighty/ClearDark-Plus/README.md

 Installing betterdiscord themes is really easy!
 - Go into discord's settings
-- Go to "Themes"
+- Go to "*Themes*"
-- Click on "Open theme folder"
+- Click on "*Open theme folder*"
-- Move the .theme.css file you downloaded into the folder you just opened
+- Move the *.theme.css* file you downloaded into the folder you just opened
 - Click the checkbox in the top-right corner of the theme in discord to enable it

 ## Variables